 She is a trained chef, and I’m getting a sense of Heston Blumenthal here.
 She speaks of pears marinated in merlot for 7 days, adding the vodka and ice cream and voila!
 Connie bombards us with information, but it’s all good.
 There are 30 wild peacocks on this 360-degree-view property – hence the name ‘Peacock’.
 Connie says the real owner is ‘Sky’, their beloved Border Collie.
 Hence the name “Sky!”
 We’re instructed to close our eyes and let our nose and mouth take charge while we taste the splendour of Peacock Sky’s 2010 cabenet.
 (This was an exceptional year for Waiheke Island wines) I think about leaving one eye open, but Connie insists.
 And you know what?
 It really works!

 Wayne has booked us a table at Casita Miro, a tapas restaurant on beautiful Onetangi Beach on the northern coast of Waiheke Island.
 We’re thrilled with his choice!
 Dining at Casita Miro is like sitting in a large glasshouse anywhere in the Mediterranean – except the accents are all Kiwi.
 We’re perfectly positioned to enjoy views of the vines and olive trees.
 Casita Miro has a very cool maitre d’ – it’s as if we’re all part of her extended family.
 Casita Miro is totally unpretentious.
-No snotty waiters here folks!
+No snotty waiters here, folks!
 We chose a lamb tagine with whole figs, apricots, and Israeli couscous.
-Not everyone’s dressed up; a man opposite is dressed like ‘Fred Dagg’, complete with muddy gumboots.
+Not everyone’s dressed up; a man opposite looks like ‘Fred Dagg’, complete with muddy gumboots.
 Good for him!

 Right on the dot at 3.30pm, Wayne collects us and takes us on another great scenic route back to the lodge.
 This tour really was the highlight of our trip to Waiheke Island.
 It’s time for the Travelling Travel Agents to plan their next adventure!